-As of 2023 our three Parishes comprise one Sandhills Catholic Family that encompasses 5,000+ square miles of the sprawling majestic Sandhills in Nebraska.
+As of 2020 our three Parishes comprise one Sandhills Catholic Family that encompasses 5,000+ square miles of the sprawling majestic Sandhills in Nebraska.
 Currently we serve the Counties of Thomas, Hooker, Grant, part of Sheridan, and a large portion of Cherry.
-Although a number of small communities comprise our Parish family, we have 3 main villages with Churches.
+Although a number of small communities comprise our Parish family, we have 3 main village Churches.
 These are: Mullen with St. Mary's; Thedford with St. Thomas of Canterbury; and Hyannis with All Saints.
 In the past, the Sandhills Catholic Family also had Churches located in Brownlee and Seneca; with a worship site in Ashby.
 Changing demographics eventually required the merging of Brownlee with Thedford and Seneca with Mullen; while Ashby merged with Hyannis.
 Below you will find short bios on the three main Parish towns.

 "Now the company of those who believed were of one heart and soul."

 Be watchful, stand firm in your Faith, be courageous, be strong.
 Let all you do be done in love.

 As early as 1895, area Catholics received spiritual care from Fr.
 Donnelly, who traveled from Alliance.
 The first St. Mary's Church was built in 1914 and stood along Hwy.
 2 where the current Co-op building is located.
 In 1917, Priests came from Hyannis to celebrate the Sacraments in Mullen.
 Then in 1918, Mullen became a mission of Seneca.